 Right to access, change and delete personal information

 You have the right to access your personal information, and to limit use and disclosure of it.
-If you would like to request access to the personal information we have processed on your behalf or to limit use and disclosure of your personal information, please contact: email@example.com and provide your name, contact information and observe the required formalities under applicable law.
+To request access to the personal information we have processed on your behalf or to limit use and disclosure of your personal information, please contact: email@example.com and provide your name, contact information and observe the required formalities under applicable law.

 U.S. Federal Trade Commission Enforcement

-Afi is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC) to ensure compliance with the EU-US Privacy Shield Principles and the Swiss-U.S. Privacy Shield Principles.
+Afi is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC) to ensure compliance with the EU-US DPF and the Swiss-U.S. DPF.

-In instances where other redress possibilities have been exhausted, or where the complaint has not been resolved by any other means, Afi will provide you a binding arbitration option before the Privacy Shield Panel.
-Afi acknowledges that any final decision by the Privacy Shield Panel is a legally binding decision, enforceable in U.S. courts.
+In instances where other redress possibilities have been exhausted, or where the complaint has not been resolved by any other means, DPF gives you the right to pursue binding arbitration.
+Afi acknowledges that any final decision by the Data Protection Review Court is a legally binding decision, enforceable in U.S. courts.